DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kimmaske/README.md

   <b>F.) Proof by Equivalence (Biconditional)
         -To Prove a theorem that is a Biconditional Statement p ↔ q, we must prove that p→q and q→p are both true.

-  -These are the basic methods for proving that were discussed.
-Overall, the only problem that I encountered while learning this was sometimes I get confused and I don't know what Method to use.
+<li>These are the basic methods for proving that were discussed.
+Overall, the only problem that I encountered while learning this was
+sometimes I get confused and I don't know what Method to use.
 I have learned that the best method in proving is to analyze the problem first.
-After that then we could try using the basic ones such as Direct Proof and if it wont work then we'd move on to the next method.
+After that then we could try using the basic ones such as Direct Proof and if it wont work then we'd move on to the next method.</li>